VTickner/Frontend-Mentor-QR-Code-Component/README.md

 ## My process

-- Created semantic html first
+- Created semantic HTML first
-- Used gimp (utilising guides and rulers) to help understand spacing and sizing for various elements of the design using the images provided
+- Used GIMP (utilising guides and rulers) to help understand spacing and sizing for various elements of the design using the images provided
 - Created CSS selectors to:
   - create custom variables to contain the various colours and font sizes used in the design
   - reset margin and padding to 0 with box-sizing: border-box to help with more accurate size measurements
-  - layout the design using flexbox
+  - layout the design using Flexbox
   - style the various elements
   - create a diffent width layout for desktop version